ir-engine/ir-engine/README.md

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+Getting up and running requires only a few steps.

 First, make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed (and if you are using it, [docker](https://docs.docker.com/)).